Oryx: a Scalable Sequence Model for Many-Agent Coordination in Offline MARL: Results

 \subsection{Validating Oryx's core mechanisms}

-Inspired by \citet{bsuite}, we designed a 'T'-Maze environment (see \autoref{fig:tmaze}(a)) to specifically isolate a long-horizon multi-agent coordination challenge.
+Inspired by \citet{bsuite}, we designed a T-Maze environment (see \autoref{fig:tmaze}) to specifically isolate a long-horizon multi-agent coordination challenge.
 On the first timestep, two agents each independently select a colour ("green" or "orange").
 On the subsequent timestep, they spawn randomly at the bottom of the maze and briefly observe their choice of goal action and the goal locations (e.g., orange-left, green-right).
 Without further observing their goal, agents must navigate to their respective targets, manoeuvring at the junction to avoid collision and delay.
 Success requires: (i) selecting different colours initially for effective coordination, (ii) retaining memory of their goal choice action, and (iii) efficiently manoeuvring around one another.
 Agents receive a team reward of 1 if both agents reach the goal.
 We generated two datasets: a \texttt{mixed} dataset containing primarily unsuccessful trajectories and a smaller number of successful examples, and an \texttt{expert} dataset consisting solely of successful trajectories.
 Dataset statistics are detailed in the appendix following \citet{Formanek2024PuttingDA}.
-We evaluated several baselines: i) fully independent ICQ learners (\textbf{I-ICQ}), ii) the CTDE variant with mixing networks (\textbf{MAICQ}~\citep{Yang2021BelieveWY}), and iii) targeted Oryx ablations disabling sequential action selection, memory, and offline autoregressive ICQ regularisation individually to isolate their contributions.
+We evaluated several baselines: i) fully independent ICQ learners (\textbf{I-ICQ}), ii) the CTDE variant with mixing networks (\textbf{MAICQ}~\citep{Yang2021BelieveWY}), and iii) targeted Oryx ablations disabling autoregressive action selection, memory, and offline sequential ICQ regularisation individually to isolate their contributions.

-As shown in \autoref{fig:tmaze}(b), Oryx consistently achieves optimal performance with both datasets, while baseline ICQ variants fail regardless of value decomposition.
+As shown in \autoref{fig:tmaze}, Oryx consistently achieves optimal performance with both datasets, while baseline ICQ variants fail regardless of value decomposition.
 The ablation results confirm that each of Oryx’s core components—sequential action selection, memory, and ICQ-based offline regularisation—is individually crucial for enabling effective long-horizon coordination among agents.